Programmer’s Guide

 job.completed?

-If the job failed in memory, inspect its attributes:
+If it failed in memory, inspect its attributes:

 p(job.attributes) if job.failed?